-Taking account of the available evidence I consider that, in this case, Caledonian did provide advice to Mr W on the merits of transferring his pension to the SIPP and investing in the FPI bond.
-Mr W has explained that Caledonian told him "the Armed Forces Pension wouldn't provide" for him, whereas Caledonian would invest his money "safely" and he "would have a massive pot of cash at the end".
+Taking account of the available evidence, I consider that, in this case, Caledonian did provide advice to Mr W on the merits of transferring his pension to the SIPP and investing in the FPI bond.
+Mr W recalls Caledonian telling him that if he transferred, his pension would "achieve better performance" and "become larger."
 It appears more likely than not that Caledonian proactively suggested to Mr W he transfer his DB occupational pension and make the investment.
 Mr W had limited investment experience and transferred to the same SIPP, and same investment as many other consumers who Caledonian introduced.
 I don't think Mr W would have transferred his pension to a SIPP or invested it in FPI of his own volition or without a positive recommendation from Caledonian.